-What does Thorncliffe do with your personal information?
+What do we do with your personal information?

 - to comply with our legal obligations, including reporting obligations;

-- to send business or marketing communications which we think may be of interest (we will provide a simple mechanism to unsubscribe from such communications);
+- to send business or marketing communications which we think may be of interest (we provide a simple mechanism to unsubscribe from such communications);

 - to organise and hold marketing events in connection with the promotion of our business affairs.